brownerd/brownerd.github.io/_drafts/365-days-to-learn-js.md

 ??
 What is the definition of a  handler exactly??

-## DAY 113 - March 31 - Thrusday(Pick up car, FEM)
+## DAY 113 - March 31 - Thrusday(Pick up car, FEM, Long talk with moms)

 Expected:
-- Hang with Amir
+- Rethinking Async

 Actual: